w3f/polkadot-wiki/docs/general/polkadot-uc.md

 ## From Slot Auctions to Coretime Marketplace

+The final end product of blockchains is [**Blockspace**](./polkadot-v1.md#polkadots-blockspace).
+Applications need to access Polkadot's blockspace, and the entry points to blockspace are the cores.
+Thus, applications run on cores and will need to reserve some **Coretime** to make sure they access Polkadot's secure blockspace and interoperability.

 Cores are agile and general: they can change what job they run as easily as a modern CPU.
 It follows that the procurement of those cores must be agile as well.
 The current slot auction mechanism is not agile, creates high entry barriers, and it is designed for long-running single chains (i.e. the original vision proposed in the whitepaper).

-Here below we propose two Polkadot-native sale options of Coretime: bulk and instantaneous.
+Here below we propose two Polkadot-native sale options of Coretime: **bulk** and **instantaneous**.
 This setup maximizes the agility of Polkadot and lets the market figure out the best solution needed for the users.

 ### Bulk Coretime Rental